ngideas/ngsurvey/readme.txt

  * Number type question
  * Email type question

-Many more question types available on questions bundle extension:
+Many more question types available on our premium plugin "NgSurvey Extensions":

 * **Net Promoter Score** or NPS questions.
 Know what your customers/employees thinking about your products/services/company.
 * **Choice Grid** - Combine multiple similar questions with same set of answers into a grid type questions.